Employment claims in the civil courts

-- User Friendly: As in an Employment Tribunal, but unlike in other civil tracks, the procedure is relatively `user friendly` and many if not most parties are not represented by lawyers.
+- User Friendly: As in an Employment Tribunal, but unlike in other civil court tracks, the procedure is relatively `user friendly`, and many if not most parties are not represented by lawyers.

 What are the disadvantages of bringing a claim in the small claims track?

 - Wages Claims and Proof: Some complaints based on breach of contract can sometimes instead be brought under other more advantageous legislation in an Employment Tribunal.
 For example, a complaint about unpaid wages of less than £10,000, where employment is ongoing, can be brought either as a claim for breach of contract in the small claims track, or as a claim for unlawful deduction wages in an Employment Tribunal.
 Proving these claims as wages deductions can be more straightforward because of the way employment law legislation provides rights.